cbrgray/yoshisisland-practice-hack/README.md

 ### Custom Yoshi Palette
 The palette editor accepts values in `BGR555` format.
 It's recommended to generate values with https://orangegb.com/BGR555/ using big endian byte order.
+Now Found under Shenanigans/

+### Null Egg Setter
+Set any arbitrary Null Egg you want.
+Use Count for how many eggs you'll have and then edit the Sprite IDs as you'd like.
+Use SET EGG IDS to save.
+You'll find a complete list of all Sprite IDs at: https://github.com/brunovalads/yoshisisland-disassembly/wiki/Sprite-IDs

+>NOTE: After setting and going to main menu, eggs will display as xxxxxx in main menu even if regular eggs.
+This is deliberate (For now).

+### Arbitrary Sprite Spawner
+Spawn any Sprite you want.
+Choose your ID for what Sprite and X and Y for position, note that it is counted from top left corner of screen so a X: 80 / Y: 80 is about in the middle of the screen and FF / FF bottom right.
+Slots tell you how many sprite slots are used, you can't spawn more after 18/18 is done.
+You'll find a complete list of all Sprite IDs at: https://github.com/brunovalads/yoshisisland-disassembly/wiki/Sprite-IDs

+>NOTE: If you spawn all full sprite slots they WILL replace your egg inventory.
+Might be fixed.
+>NOTE: Not all sprites behave properly, some sprites might require more setup or be spawned as active state immediately.

+### Memory Viewer
+Set the Memory Address to anything you want and it will display 36 bytes starting from that address.
+Might be implemented with an editor as well so you can crash your game for fun.

 ### Exception Handler (Try recover from crash)
 Detects if game had a fatal crash (by use of BRK/COP instructions) and if so goes to debug menu where you can load latest save or rezone level.
 It also displays values at $700F00 as information for Tongue Glitch Cancel Setups.